Chapter 25

 In contrast to Abraham, we find that,

-SOLOMON - SOWED TO HIS FLESH
+KING SOLOMON SOWED TO HIS FLESH

 As we look to the example of Solomon we must remember that at the beginning of his reign as King of Israel, Solomon loved God.
+This is recorded in,

 1 Kings 3:3